isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

 environment, the operations |terraform| will need to perform will be different.
-For this reason, the software allows listing all the tasks that will be carried out in the following run, comparing the desired state defined in the template and the state file and coming up with a *plan* that you can revise.
-This is obtained simply running terraform plan from within the folder containing the |terraform| template.
-Keep in mind that if the state file reports that some components are already deployed, |terraform| will check if it’s still in place and adjust the plan, if need.
+For this reason, the software allows listing all the tasks that will be carried out in the following run, comparing the desired state defined in the template and the state file and defining a *plan* that you can revise.
+This is obtained simply running ``terraform plan`` within the folder containing the |terraform| template.
+Keep in mind that if the state file reports that some components are already deployed, |terraform| will check if they are still in place and adjust the plan accordingly.

-Deploying *(a.k.a. applying)*
+Applying
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Applying is the operation that deploys a |terraform| template to a cloud provider. |terraform| will read the template and the state file (if any) figuring out which operations must be carried out to reach convergence, and then start applying them.
-This process may take a while, depending on the extent of the required changes and their mutual dependencies, but can usually greatly speeded up increasing the *parallelism*, the number of objects will act on at the same time.
-Once the deployment is complete, |terraform| will output any defined output in the template and exit.
+``terraform apply`` is the operation that deploys a |terraform| template to a cloud provider. |terraform| will read the template and the state file (if any) figuring out which operations must be carried out to reach convergence, and apply them.
+This process may take a while, depending on the extent of the required changes and their dependencies, but can usually be greatly speeded up increasing the *parallelism*, or the number of objects |terraform| will act on at the same time.
+Once the deployment is complete, |terraform| will print out any output defined in the template and exit.

 Destroying
 ^^^^^^^^^^

-After his honourable service, your infrastructure is ready to be torn down or destroyed, following Terraform’s nomenclature.
-Not violating dependencies is an important factor to consider here, as this might cause errors in the destroy process (i.e. removing a subnetwork while instances are still hooked into it). |terraform| wraps all this into an easy to use a single command.
+After its honourable service, your infrastructure is ready to be torn down or destroyed, following |terraform|’s nomenclature.
+Not violating dependencies is an important factor to consider here, as this might cause errors in the destroy process (i.e. removing a subnetwork while instances are still hooked into it). |terraform| wraps all this into an easy to use a single command: ``terraform destroy``.

 Ansible
 ~~~~~~~